 I visited Suomenlinna with my friends when I was in Helsinki.
 This place is accessible only by water.
 A ferry service runs from the Market Square (Helsinki) to Suomenlinna throughout the year.
 The trip to Suomenlinna took approximately 20 minutes and we got to see the awesome view of Helsinki and other places surrounded.

-Departure of Suomenlinna ferries from the Market Square and Suomenlinna usually once an hour.
+The departure of Suomenlinna ferries from the Market Square and Suomenlinna usually once an hour.
 During Summer, the departure is more often like 3–4 times per hour.
 The ferry departs from the east side of the Market Square, opposite to the Presidential Palace.
-In Suomenlinna, the ferry arrives at and departs from the main pier of Iso Mustasaari island.
+In Suomenlinna, the ferry arrives and departs from the main pier of Iso Mustasaari island.